-- a. improve one or more FCAT achievement levels, e.g., from 1-2, 2-3, 3-4, or 4-5; - b. maintain their achievement levels within levels 3, 4, or 5; or - c. demonstrate more than one year's growth when remaining in achievement level 1 or 2 for both years.
+- a. improve one or more FCAT achievement levels (e.g., from 1-2, 2-3, 3-4, or 4-5) or FAA performance levels (for students with disabilities who are administered the FAA in lieu of the FCAT); - b. maintain a proficient achievement level on the FCAT or FAA (at least level 3 for the FCAT, level 4 for the FAA) without decreasing a level; or - c. demonstrate more than one year's growth when remaining in achievement level 1 or 2 on the FCAT for both years.
 Under this alternative, one year's growth is defined in terms of the difference between a student's current year and prior year FCAT developmental score.
-Students who remain in levels 1 or 2 are credited with learning gains for mathematics if they improve more than the cut-off scores (point differentials between prior and current year developmental scores) shown in Table 3.
+Students who remain in levels 1 or 2 are credited with learning gains for mathematics if they improve more than the cut-off scores

+(point differentials between prior and current year developmental scores) shown in Table 3.

 Note: Retained students are included in methods a. and b. above but not in method c. because the definition of one year's growth is based on taking the FCAT at the next higher grade.
-Also, when achievement level scores drop (e.g., from level 4 to level 3), they are not counted as having made learning gains, even if the lower score is on or above grade level.
+Also, when a student's achievement level scores drop (e.g., from level 4 to level 3), the student is not counted as having made learning gains, even if the lower score is on or above grade level.

-Table 3

-One Year's Growth Definition for

-FCAT Mathematics Developmental Scores
+Table 3:One Year's Growth Definition forFCAT Mathematics Developmental Scores

-Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Grade 9 Grade 1

-162 119 95 78 64 54 48
+Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Grade 9 Grade 10 162 119 95 78 64 54 48

-Step 4.7 - Calculate reading gains for the lowest performing students: Special attention is given to the reading gains of the lowest 25% of students or lowest 30 scoring at FCAT achievement levels 1, 2, or 3 in each school.
+4.7 - Calculate reading gains for the lowest performing students: Special attention is given to the reading gains of the lowest 25% of students or lowest 30 scoring at FCAT achievement levels 1, 2, or 3 in each school.